consilience/api-rate-monitor/README.md

 * `getWaitSeconds()` - tells us how many seconds we much wait before sending more requests.

-For `getWaitSeconds()` you can tell it how many request you would like to burst, and it will return the wait time needed to burst that number of requests on one go.
+For `getWaitSeconds()` you can specify how many request you would like to burst, i.e. send rapidly, and it will return the wait time needed to burst that number of requests.

 So one strategy for using this may be sleeping before sending the next request: